Aditya-Pani/Internshala-Data-Science-Tableau-Project/README.md

 9) Country-wise Sales & Category Split

-💡 Dashboard Highlights
+## 💡 Dashboard Highlights
-Built in A4 Portrait Format as required
+1) Built in A4 Portrait Format as required

-Fully interactive with filters for:
+2) Fully interactive with filters for:

-1) Country
+  2.1) Country

-2) Product Category
+  2.2) Product Category

-3) Customer
+  2.3) Customer

-Optimized for desktop, tablet, and mobile viewing
+3) Optimized for desktop, tablet, and mobile viewing

-🙌 Acknowledgments
+## 🙌 Acknowledgments
 Thanks to Internshala Trainings for this project opportunity, and to Chris and John at The Bike Haven (case study characters) for the motivation behind this work.